orcoastalmgmt/cmecs/README.md

 Please file a GitHub issue if you see a problem with a Phase I product.
 This does require you to register for a GitHub account.

-Issues can be any sort of request, and may include pointers to problem areas on a map (via http://geojson.io/).
+Issues can be any sort of request, and may include pointers to problem areas on a map.
+Simply include a description of the problem and if a visual is nedded, add a highlighted screen shot, or link to a drawing of a location of concern e.g. via http://geojson.io/ Feel free to add any of the available, applicable labels to your issue submission, or if you are unsure, leave them off and labels will be added as appropriate.